clintval/snv-spectrum/docs/tutorial.rst

 Many spectra are produced from whole-genome or whole-exome sequencing experiments.
 Spectra must be normalized to the _kmer_ frequencies in the target study.
 Without normalization, no valid spectrum comparison can be made between data generated from different target territories or species.

-By default each :class:`Snv` is given a weight of 1 and calling :meth:`Spectrum.mass_as_array` will simply give the proportion of :class:`Snv` counts in the :class:`Spectrum`.
+By default each :class:`nucleic.Variant` is given a weight of 1 and calling :meth:`nucleic.SnvSpectrum.mass_as_array` will simply give the proportion of :class:`nucleic.Variant` counts in the :class:`nucleic.SnvSpectrum`.
-After weights are set to the observed *k*mer counts or frequency of the target territory, calling :method:`Spectrum.mass` will compute a true normalized probability mass.
+After weights are set to the observed *k*-mer counts or frequency of the target territory, calling :meth:`SnvSpectrum.mass` will compute a true normalized probability mass.

-All weights can be set with assignment _e.g._: `spectrum.context_weights["ACA"] = 23420`.
+All weights can be set with assignment *e.g.*: ``spectrum.context_weights["ACA"] = 23420``.

 .. code-block:: python